dyfet/busuto/README.md

 requirements when building and using the Busuto shared libraries.
 This also provents problems with introducing conflicting runtime dependency usages, such as wolfssl and openssl.

-The crypto headers, and applications using them may require openssl, libressl, wolfssl, or libsodium, depending on which specific crypto backend is requested.
-This is made in the end-user's application at build time, and is not imposed by Busuto runtime itself.

 ## Distributions